 During the first quarter of 2020, we entered into a finance lease arrangement for our new global headquarters in Orlando, Florida.
+The new office building is currently expected to be completed in 2023, at which time the lease term will commence and a right-of-use asset and corresponding liability will be recorded on our balance sheet.
 The initial lease term is approximately 16 years with total lease payments of \$129 million for the aforementioned period.
-During 2020, in response to the COVID-19 pandemic and our ongoing evaluation of future space needs, we entered into a standstill arrangement with the developer/lessor, which expired in June 2021.
-During the second quarter of 2021, we amended our lease agreement with the developer/lessor and expect the new office building to be completed in 2023.
-Upon commencement of the lease term, a right-of-use asset and corresponding liability will be recorded on our balance sheet.
+During 2020, in response to the COVID-19 pandemic and our ongoing evaluation of future space needs, we entered into a standstill arrangement with the developer/lessor, which expires in June 2021.
+The agreement provides for a standstill on certain project spending, extends certain deliverable dates pertaining to the development and lease, and grants us a limited termination option in exchange for reimbursement of certain developer soft costs.